Table of Content

 Segregated Phase Busduct

-These are metal enclosed busducts wherein all the three phase busbars are enclosed in a common enclosure and the all the phases are segregated by means of non-magnetic metal barriers preferably made of the same materials as that of the bus enclosure with degree of protection IP65.
+A segregated phase busduct is a metal enclosed busduct wherein all the three phase busbars are enclosed in a common enclosure and the all the phases are segregated by means of non-magnetic metal barriers preferably made of the same materials as that of the bus enclosure with degree of protection IP65.

 The barriers are generally welded with the busduct enclosure simulating isolated compartments for each and every phase thus providing adequate shielding effect to the busbars under short circuit conditions due to the induced circulating currents in the enclosure whose phase angle is opposite in nature to that of busbars thus reducing the forces applied on the bus conductors.